csci344/spring2023/pages/syllabus.md

 ### Final Exam (10%)
 There will be a cumulative final exam that will be administered during your regularly scheduled final exam slot.

+## Expectations
+* You will come to class prepared and ready to engage in an intellectual discussion about the readings and concepts.
+* You will complete all assignments on time and with interest, engagement, and intellectual curiosity.
+* You will bring your unique expertise, perspectives, and experiences to class and share them with others, so that we might all gain from your perspectives.
+* You will respect and seek to understand the unique perspectives and experiences of others.
+* You will give your classmates the benefit of the doubt (about their competence and intentions) and can expect the same from them.
+* All work that you submit will be your own original work; you will cite others’ work where appropriate.

 ## Course Materials & Resources

 ### Software